alirezashirmarz/CPUGPUComputingEvaluation/README.md

-# CPUGPUComputingEvaluation
+# CPU cores computing strength and GPU computing strength using Python
-# CPU cores computing strength and GPU computing strength using Python:
+Repository Name: CPUGPUComputingEvaluation
 ## (1) Objective:
 The objective of this project is to evaluate the CPU cores and GPU computing strengths in various scenarios using Python, considering different types of computational tasks.